Decline of the Mughal Empire: Maratha invasions

 In 1707, Emperor Aurangzeb died and Shahu was recognized by the Mughal Emperors as the rightful heirs to Shivaji.
 Over the 18th century Maratha Forces invaded and conquered former Mughal territories.

 Shahu appointed Balaji Vishwanath as Peshwa in 1713.
-In 1719, Marathas under Balaji marched to Delhi with Sayyid Hussain Ali, the Mughal governor of Deccan, and deposed the Mughal emperor, Farrukhsiyar.The new teenaged emperor, Rafi ud-Darajat and a puppet of the Sayyid brothers, granted Shahu rights to collecting Chauth and Sardeshmukhi from the six Mogul provinces of Deccan, and full possession of the territories controlled by Shivaji in 1680.
+In 1719, Marathas under Balaji marched to Delhi with Sayyid Hussain Ali, the Mughal governor of Deccan, and deposed the Mughal emperor, Farrukhsiyar.
+The new teenaged emperor, Rafi ud-Darajat, who was also a puppet of the Sayyid brothers, granted Shahu rights to collecting Chauth and Sardeshmukhi from the six Mogul provinces of Deccan, and full possession of the territories controlled by Shivaji in 1680.

 After Balaji Vishwanath's death in April 1720, his son, Bajirao I, was appointed Peshwa by Shahu.
 Bajirao is credited with expanding the Maratha Empire tenfold from 3% to 30% of the modern Indian landscape during 1720–1740.
 He fought over 41 battles before his death in April 1740 and is reputed to have never lost any.